OneKeyHQ/documents/docs/Extension/Mobile/mobile-best-practices.md

 ## The Provider (window.ethereum)

-::: tip Recent Breaking Provider Changes
+:::tip Recent Breaking Provider Changes
 If you are an Ethereum application developer and are looking for information about our January 2021 provider API changes, please see our [Migration Guide](./provider-migration.html) for more details.
 :::